AlgoMaster Logo

 Understanding the Problem

 We need to find the smallest positive integer (1, 2, 3, ...) that doesn't appear in the array.
-Negative numbers, zeros, and duplicates are irrelevant to our answer.
+Negative numbers, zeros, and duplicates do not affect the answer.

-Here's the critical observation: if the array has n elements, the answer must be somewhere in the range [1, n+1].
-Why?
-In the best case, the array contains exactly {1, 2, 3, ..., n}, and the answer is n+1.
-In any other case, at least one number in [1, n] is missing, and the answer is that missing number.
+If the array has n elements, the answer must lie in the range [1, n+1].
+With only n slots, the array can hold at most n distinct positive integers.
+If those happen to be exactly {1, 2, ..., n}, the answer is n+1.
+Otherwise at least one number in [1, n] is missing, and the smallest such number is the answer.
+The answer can never exceed n+1.

-This means we only care about values between 1 and n.
-Everything else (negatives, zeros, numbers bigger than n) can be ignored.
-That observation is what makes the O(1) space solution possible.
+So we only care about values between 1 and n.
+Negatives, zeros, and numbers larger than n cannot be the answer, and they free up the values we do care about to be tracked inside the array itself.
+That range bound is what makes the O(1) space solution possible.

 Key Constraints:

-• The problem explicitly requires O(n) time and O(1) auxiliary space → This eliminates hash sets (O(n) space) and sorting (O(n log n) time).
-We need an in-place technique.
+• The problem requires O(n) time and O(1) auxiliary space → This rules out the hash set (O(n) space) and sorting (O(n log n) time).
+The optimal solution rearranges the input array in place.

 Approach 1: Hash Set